Xetera/notes/docs/american_gov/chapter3.md

 2. Diversity of state laws and procedures creates an unfair situation for citizens from a national perspective.
   * For example, the average felony of conviction leads up to 13 months of jail time in S. Dakota as opposed to 58 months in Massachusetts.
 Makes it an advantage to commit a crime in a certain state.
   * Car, law, real estate, teaching, etc.. licenses aren't transferrable between states.
 Each state has unique requirements that must be met in order to get a license to drive or practice an occupation.
-3. Giving more powers to the states may be an unwise decision, because there is ample proof that states run their respective govt.s no more efficiently than federal bureaucrats run the national govt. in Washington.
+3. Giving more powers to the states may be an unwise decision, because there is ample proof that states run their respective govts. no more efficiently than federal bureaucrats run the national govt. in Washington.
 4. Federalism can result in unequal opportunities, because the wealthier states can provice better schools, medical care, and other services far more effectively than the poorer states.
 5. The fragmentation of authority under federalism can permit unscrupulous interest groups who are concentrated in specific states to acquire undue influence and political power in the states.